re7gog/shizuku_apk_installer/README.md

 # shizuku_apk_installer

-Flutter plugin for installing Android APKs using Shizuku API.
+Flutter plugin for installing Android APKs using Dhizuku/Shizuku API.
-With this plugin you can install and uninstall apps (APKs and AABs) in background without asking user Also you can pretend to be another package (like Google Play) when installing
+With this plugin you can install and uninstall apps (APKs and AABs) in background without asking user Also you can pretend to be another package (like Google Play) when installing(only Shizuku)